yaqwsx/SensorStreamer/readme.md

 sensor data and send them over network to your computer, where you can analyze them e.g. with a simple Python script.

+You can download the app at the Play Store: [SensorStreamer](https://play.google.com/store/apps/details?id=cz.honzamrazek.sensorstreamer)

 ## Supported Features

 - streaming of values from any sensor in the phone (as far as the sensor is